puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

   /**Name of Value */
   value: string;
   /**
    * Data associated with value.
-Type can be determiend by `data_type`.
+Type can be determined by `data_type`.
    * `REG_BINARY` is base64 encoded string
    */
   data: string;